-- We recommend that you participate in hypothesis-based research.
+- We require that you participate in hypothesis-based research.
 This may be part of a class where you answered or tested a hypothesis and received a grade.
 Examples: A writing project, laboratory work, etc.

-Applicants with a stronger research experience will have completed hypothesis-based research outside of the classroom that is supervised by an individual with verifiable research credentials.
+Applicants with stronger research experience will have completed hypothesis-based research outside of the classroom that is supervised by an individual with verifiable research credentials.
 May include independent research or senior thesis.